nhsconnect/Events-Management/pages/subscriptions/explore_create_subscription.md

 The criteria element of the Subscription will use the FHIR search string format using the following components.
 Information on the difference between `explicit` and `generic` subscriptions can be found on the [Subscriptions Overview](explore_subscriptions.html) page.

+{% include warning.html content="Generic subscriptions are stored against a key made up of the `\"Event type\"`, `\"subscriptionRuleType\"`, `\"Organisation Identifier\"`, `\"Mailbox ID\"` and `\"Service Provider ID\"`.
+As a result if you create a generic subscription with the same set of components as an existing subscription, the original one will be overwritten by the new subscription." %}

 | Component | Explicit Subscription Cardinality | Generic Subscription Cardinality | Description |
 | ------------------------------- | --- | --- | ----------- |
 | /Bundle?type=message            | 1..1 | 1..1 | This identifies that we are interested in events (which are sent as Bundles in FHIR), of type "message" |